 SAN FRANCISCO — A dismissal with prejudice by a California federal judge of allegations of copyright infringement raised in connection with a lace textile design was reversed and remanded a second time April 24 by the Ninth Circuit U.S. Court of Appeals (Malibu Textiles Inc. v.
 Label Lane International Inc., et al., Nos.
 17-55983, 55984, 56531, 9th Cir., 2019 U.S. App.
 LEXIS 11946).

-WASHINGTON, D.C. — Two weeks after North Carolina waived its right to respond to a petition for certiorari in an appeal over the Fourth Circuit U.S. Court of Appeals’ finding that the Copyright Remedy Clarification Act of 1990 (CRCA) was unconstitutional, the U.S. Supreme Court on Feb.
-19 asked the state to file a brief on whether the statute properly abrogated sovereign immunity in the area of copyright infringement (Frederick L. Allen, et al. v.
+WASHINGTON, D.C. — In an April 22 brief, North Carolina urges the U.S. Supreme Court to deny a videographer’s petition for certiorari in a dispute over the Copyright Remedy Clarification Act of 1990 (CRCA), arguing that the Fourth Circuit U.S. Court of Appeals correctly found the statute to be an unconstitutional abrogation of states’ sovereign immunity (Frederick L. Allen, et al. v.
 Roy A. Cooper III, et al., No. 18-877, U.S. Sup.).

 NEW YORK — The Second Circuit U.S. Court of Appeals on April 17 found that a New York federal judge erred when he found that an agreement between a songwriter and two music labels permitted the labels to offset royalties due to the songwriter by attorney fees the labels incurred in defending a copyright infringement action (Robert Pettibone v.
 WB Music Corp., et al., No. 18-1000, 2nd Cir., 2019 U.S. App.
 LEXIS 11201).